underscoreio/underscoreio/src/html/_posts/2016-02-02-advanced-scala-scalaz-to-cats.md

 ## Why Cats?

 So, if Advanced Scala is not about the particular library why change from Scalaz to Cats?
 For a variety of reasons we prefer Cats.
-We like it has a focus on approachability that Scalaz famously lacks.
+We like it has a focus on approachability.
 We like that is putting effort into buildling a community, via [Typelevel][typelevel].
 We think Scala needs this and we want to support it.
 Thus we're doing a small bit to help by targeting Cats in Advanced Scala.

 ## But I Use Scalaz!